Musings Born of “67”…

 Warren Spahn of 363 career wins (more than any other southpaw in history) and World War II combat service, was born on April 23, 1921.

-Spahn was a 14 time All Star, four time NL shutout leader and nine times he led the league in complete games.
+Spahn was a 14 time All Star, four-time NL shutout leader and nine times he led the league in complete games.
 He was elected to the Hall of Fame in 1973.

 Spahn played a German soldier in a cameo appearance on the TV Show Combat in 1963.
-He fought at the Battle of the Bulge and was wounded as part of the force taking the Remgen Bridge.
+He fought at the Battle of the Bulge and was wounded as part of the force taking the Remagen Bridge.

 And this guy was also born on April 23rd, a few years earlier than Mr. Spahn.